CBSE Class 10 New Assessment Structure 2017-2018

 Three periodic written tests are to conducted in the entire academic year and the average of the best two will be considered for the final weightage.
 For the purpose of gradient learning, three periodic tests may be held as one being the mid-term test and other two being pre mid and post mid-term with the portion of syllabus cumulatively covered.

-Find below the details of CBSE Class 10 New Exam Pattern & Marking Scheme:
+Find below the details of CBSE Class 10 New Exam Structure & Marking Scheme:

 1. 80 Marks Board Examination: